ACE Building Services News | Manitowoc, Wisconsin

 Common Uses For Stud Frame & Exterior Siding

-Two of the biggest reasons why someone might choose the traditional stud frame and exterior siding option is because of cost efficiency and endless exterior finish options.
-Oftentimes national companies that have small buildings (think fast-food restaurants, professional offices, wireless service providers, etc.) use the exterior design of their building as part of their branding and marketing.
-Just about any exterior finish can be used with this construction system.
+Two of the main advantages of traditional stud frame and exterior siding are cost efficiency and exterior finish customization options.
+National companies that have small buildings (think fast-food restaurants, professional offices, wireless service providers, etc.) often use the exterior design of their building as an extension of their branding and marketing, and just about any exterior finish can be used with this construction system.
 From masonry to vinyl, composite panels to fiber cement, and even wood siding, there are many options to choose from.

-Pre-engineered steel systems actually started around the era of World War II.
+Pre-engineered steel systems were introduced around the era of World War II.
 Have you ever heard of something called a Quonset hut?
 You've probably seen one before driving through the countryside.
 They usually look like a metal half-dome or barrel roof building who’s curved walls extend all the way to the ground.
-Kits for these metal huts were used in the military for offices and MASH units because you could build them very quickly.
-Companies, such as Butler Manufacturing, realized how the military could set up new barracks or a new office in a matter of a couple of days and thought, “We could probably do this for other structures just as fast and easy.”
+Kits for these metal huts were used in the military for offices and MASH (Mobile Army Surgical Hospital) units because you could build them very quickly.
+Companies, such as Butler Manufacturing, saw that the military could set up new barracks or other buildings in a matter of days and thought, “We could probably do this for other structures just as fast and easily.”

 So what’s the difference between pre-engineered metal buildings and conventional metal buildings?
-There are a few differences but it boils down to time and cost.
+There are a few distinctions but it boils down to time and cost.

 When you go to a home improvement store, you can find wood in two by sixes, two by eights, two by tens, two by twelves, etc. You can't go to the store and get a two by five and a half; you’ll only be able to find the two by four or two by six.
 The same thing goes for regular steel.
 There are certain widths, depths, and heights.

-Building with conventional steel requires a ton of engineering that needs to be performed before the cost of the project is realized.
-The conventional process involves an engineer that takes the properties of each piece of steel and sees if it passes the engineering process for wind loads, seismic loads, and building code restrictions to ensure that the design is structurally sound.
+Building with conventional steel requires lots of engineering that needs to be performed before the cost of the project is realized.
+The conventional process involves an engineer that looks at the properties of each piece of steel and checks to see if it passes the engineering process for wind loads, seismic loads, and building code restrictions to ensure that the design is structurally sound.
 Typically these structures have more steel in them pound for pound than a pre-engineered building.
-This can directly equate to higher construction costs not to mention that you would be paying for the engineering upfront and a typical building’s engineering costs could be well over $20,000 - not chump change!
+This can lead to higher construction costs along with steep engineering fees—the engineering costs for a building can be well over $20,000!

 When working with a design-build contractor for a pre-engineered solution, they can tell you what the structure will cost before you buy it.
 Therefore, the engineering is done for you ahead of time and you pay for it on the back end when you realize the total cost of your project - not the front end before you know if you will even meet your budget.

-Different building projects have different goals and needs which create different wall system features that you may have to consider.
+Different building projects have different goals and needs, along with different wall system features that you may have to consider.

 Expansion & Retrofit Wall Systems